-Home of the famous Angkor Wat and a survival of a devastating recent history, Cambodia is an affordable Southeast Asia country that can be visited with a budget of $35 to $90 a day.
+Home of the famous Angkor Wat and a place with a tragic history due to the Khmer Rouge, Cambodia is an affordable Southeast Asia country that can be visited with a budget of $35 to $90 a day.

-My 3-day trip to Cambodia cost a total of $602 and it could have easily been closer to $500 had I aimed to budget more.
-Here, I share my Cambodia travel expenses, cost per day and budgeting tips.
-I also outline where and how much cash is needed in Cambodia.
+My three-day trip to Cambodia cost a total of $602 USD and it could have easily been closer to $500 had I not splurged on accommodation.
+In this post, I share:

 - Do You Need Cash in Cambodia?

 Disclosure: Lists By Lukiih is readers-supported.
 If you buy through an affiliate link on this post, I may earn a small commission.
 Thanks!

 Cambodia is one of the most affordable places to visit in Southeast Asia, which is already a budget-friendly region for most tourists.